|Office: FLITE 140F|

 If you're ok formatting your citations by hand but aren't quite sure how APA style wants things formatted, check out FLITE's Guide to APA Citation Style.

-If you need APA-style citations but don't want to have to worry about where to put every period and what does (or doesn't!) need to be italicized, Refbase is the tool for you.
-If you haven't used it before, you will need to create an account.
-(There's a link just below the login button.)
+If you need APA-style citations but don't want to have to worry about where to put every period and what does (or doesn't!) need to be italicized, Refbase or Zotero might be the tool for you.
+For more info on these and other tools to help format your citations, check out FLITE's Citations page.

 Contact: Emily Mitchell / Email / Phone: 231-591-3730 / Office: FLITE 140F